University Services

 International Student Advisor

 North Carolina Central University offers advisory services to international students.
 All international students must obtain admission clearance through this office.
-For information about the services offered, contact the International Student Advisor at 919-530-7492 located in Room 232 of the Student Services Building.
+For information about the services offered, contact International Affairs.

 Office of Veterans Affairs

 North Carolina Central University is approved to enroll veterans, participants, military, and other eligible persons in its programs of education under the provisions of Titles 38 and 10 of the United States Code.
 The Veterans Administration administers a number of education and training programs for veterans, service persons and eligible dependents.
-The NCCU Veterans Affairs Office is located within the Office of the Registrar at 102 Hoey Administration Building.
-For more information, call 919-530-5053.
+The NCCU Veterans Affairs Office may be contacted by email at veteransaffairs@nccu.edu or by telephone at 919-530-5000.

 Other Services

 As members of the larger University community, law students may take advantage of the many educational, cultural, and recreational opportunities offered by North Carolina Central University for all its students.
 Concerts, plays, art exhibits, recitals, and lectures all combine to enhance the students’ educational experience.
 Law students also have access to on-campus physical fitness facilities.
-For more information, go to http://www.nccu.edu.
+For more information, go to Recreational and Wellness.